As women (and men) in this so-called midlife, we all should be concerned about our bone health.

 “There is no clear association between calcium supplements and the risk of heart attack or stroke,” says Dr. JoAnn Manson, professor of medicine at Harvard Medical School and chief of preventive medicine at Brigham and Women’s Hospital.

 What it all comes down to is this: You need calcium, but diet is the best way to get it.
 If your diet falls short, then you should consider adding supplements.
+A lot of people spend a long time deciding what supplements are best for them, researching the best natural supplements and the best calcium ones, as there are so many on the market to choose from.
 But before you do, you need to figure out how much calcium you’re getting from food, and how much you need to bring the amount near, or where, it should be.
+If you do need calcium supplements, you might want to try calcium orotate.
+Supplements can help fortify bones and teeth.

 According to the Harvard Women’s Health Watch Report, women 50 and younger should get 1,000 milligrams a day; if you’re over 50, the number is slightly higher, 1200 milligrams.